 - How benefits are determined

-- Florida laws
+- Florida laws and important requirements

 Fl Short Term Disability Benefits

 FL does have mandated state benefits.
 Individual short-term disability options in Florida can support your earnings in case of accidents and illnesses that may interrupt income for one or both parents.
 Many growing families face rapidly rising costs for a variety of items, any stop to the inflow of earnings creates a difficult circumstance.

 Applying for Benefits

 Applying for benefits requires that you file a claim form with the company who issued the policy.
 You are required to purchase a policy in advance of filing your claim.
 Florida does not have state short-term disability.
 If coverage is in force, your doctor and employer are both required to verify information on the claims form.

 A Florida short-term disability insurance policy may reimburse you up to 2/3 of your regular earnings up to a limit of $6,500 per month.
 Often the policy benefits are paid tax-free when premiums are paid using post tax deductions.
 Keep more of the cash when you need it most.
 The monthly benefit amount is chosen at time of application.

 Payments begin after satisfying an elimination period.
 The elimination period is the length of time you are continuously disabled before payments begin.
 The elimination period is chosen at time of application.

 Payments continue while continuously disabled until reach the benefit duration limit.
 The duration limit is also chosen at time of application.
 Choose between durations of: 3, 6, 12, or 24 months.